 The first step to actually creating your content is to create a Content Fragment.
-This is done using Create -> Content Fragment in the required folder under Assets -> Files.
-The wizard will guide you through the steps.
+This is done using Create > Content Fragment in the required folder under Assets > Files.
+The wizard guides you through the steps.

 A Content Fragment is based on a specific Content Fragment Model, that you select as the first step of the creation process.

 Once your fragment has been created, you can open it in the Content Fragment Editor.
-Here you can:
+Here you can do the following: